 - What questions to ask employers and how to ask those questions

-- What to bring (resume, ID, prove of accomplishments…)
+- What to bring (resume, ID, proof of accomplishments, etc)